NSSLHA National Programs and Activities

 CSD Career Awareness Events

-We know how rewarding a career in communication science can be and we want to share our passion for this profession with other students.
+We know how rewarding a career in communication science can be and we want our local chapters to share your passion for this profession with other students.
 NSSLHA and ASHA are working together to promote the professions to students.
-During the month of October high school students, undergraduate students undecided about a major, and students enrolled in community colleges will be invited to meet with students enrolled in CSD programs and professionals working in the field, tour a speech and hearing clinic, and to participate in a hearing screening.
+Access free resources to host a CSD Career Awareness event on your campus or in the local community, or use the calendar of events to locate CSD Career Awareness activities in your community.

 NSSLHA Honors Program